anhlinh-II/portfolio/README.md

-this is my portfolio website using typescript
+this is my portfolio website using typescript and scss